davividal/utrello/README.md

 ## Installation

+You can use Docker or pip.

-Just use pip: `pip install utrello`
+Using pip: `pip install utrello`

+Using docker: `docker run ghcr.io/davividal/utrello:master`

 ## Usage